KN 101. Introduction to Kinesiology. (3)

 KN 475.
 National Certification.
 (1)

 This course prepares students to take a standardized national certification exam in the field of Kinesiology.
-Students my choose to focus on personal training, strength and conditioning for sports, lifestyle and weight management, health and fitness coaching, or clinical exercise.
+Students may choose to focus on personal training, strength and conditioning for sports, lifestyle and weight management, health and fitness coaching, or clinical exercise.
 All approved certification exams are accredited by the National Commission for Certifying Agencies.
-Prerequisites: KN 314 or KN 455, senior status, and 2.5 cumulative GPA.
-FA.
+Prerequisites: KN 314 or KN 455 and 2.5 cumulative GPA.
+FA, SP.

 KN 498.
 Kinesiology Research.
 (3)

 This course is an advanced apprenticeship in kinesiology research.
-Students will learn how to conduct research through discussion, reading, and hands-on experiences for initial planning stages to date collection and analysis, writing up results, and submitting to conferences and academic journals.
-This is a communication intensive course in the major.
+Students will learn how to conduct research through discussion, reading, and hands-on experiences from initial planning stages to date collection and analysis, writing up results, and submitting to conferences and academic journals.
 Repeatable.
-Prerequisite: MA 155 or SO 230, Senior Status and 2.5 cumulative GPA.
+Prerequisite: MA 155 or SO 230 and 2.5 cumulative GPA.
 FA, SP.

 KN 499.
 Research Seminar.
 (1)

 This course will allow students to demonstrate a basic understanding of the design and methods of kinesiology research.
 Students will participate in research article discussions and presentations.
 The course will help students develop skills in research design, research methods, and communication.
 Students will be required to complete a research paper and presentation on their topic of choice.
-Meets the capstone course requirement in the major.
+This is a Communication Intensive (CI) course and meets the Capstone course requirement in the major.
 Prerequisite: MA 155 or SO 230, Senior Status and 2.5 cumulative GPA.
 FA, SP.